 The most of the Uber Greenlight Hubs and Uber Spots.
 Keep in mind that it’s not free in all Uber centers, but it is free in most of them.
 Perhaps a bit of online research on the official Uber websites mentioned above would help.

-Find the official Lyft inspection locations near you
+Find a Lyft inspection location near you

 Uber and Lyft inspections at mechanical shops near you

-Sometimes you will be in a situation in which the Uber Greenlight Hub or Lyft Hub in your area is either far from you or not open during hours that align with your schedule.
-If this is the case for you, then you may want to consider using Rideshare Mechanic’s virtual vehicle inspection service.
+Sometimes you will be in a situation in which the Uber Greenlight Hub in your area is either far from you or not open during hours that align with your schedule.
+If this is the case for you, then you may want to consider using RideShare Mechanic’s virtual vehicle inspection service.
 But if you prefer to have your vehicle inspected at a physical location as opposed to over video chat, then you may want to consider taking your care to a local mechanic shop to complete the vehicle inspection.

 To find a local mechanic near you who can conduct your vehicle inspection, simply do a search for “Mechanic near me” either on Google or Yelp.
 The results that whos up will likely be for places such as Jiffy Lube, Pep Boys, Firestone Autocare, or some local mom-and-pop shops.
 Anyways, once you find the nearest mechanic to you, be sure to call them up and ask if they can perform your Uber or Lyft vehicle inspection.

 Remember, you’ll likely be responsible for printing off the form and taking it with you to the mechanic for them to sign.
 You can also ask a few places to find the best price; the majority of places can charge anywhere from $17 to $35 for an inspection.

 Uber and Lyft vehicle inspections via video chat